jagadeesh-0101/jagadeesh-0101/README.md

 - 💼 **Application Developer** experience building full-stack products with React, TypeScript, Node.js, and PostgreSQL
 - 🛡️ **Cybersecurity Analyst** background — SIEM monitoring, vulnerability management, and DLP administration
 - 🔐 I build software the way a security analyst would try to break it: encryption, access control, and reliability engineered in from the first commit
+- 🧰 Creator of **[create-secure-stack](https://github.com/jagadeesh-0101/create-secure-stack)** — an open-source, security-hardened full-stack TypeScript CLI scaffold with auth, RBAC, AES-256-GCM encryption, and audit logging wired in by default
 - 🌱 Currently exploring AI-assisted development workflows and agent-based systems
 - 📫 Actively interviewing for full-time **Software Engineering / Full-Stack Developer** roles in the US